Ficool

 Augustus nodded and began explaining the soul system.

-"Everyone is born with a distinct soul quality, and that quality determines their potential rank," Augustus started, his voice steady and informative.
-"It doesn't limit you, just gives an estimate of where you're most likely to fall.
+"Everyone is born with a distinct soul quality, and that quality determines their potential rank, along with that, it's your overall quality as a being, so mana amount, talents, and attributes."
+Augustus started, his voice steady and informative, "It doesn't limit you, just gives an estimate of where you're most likely to fall.
 Though it's possible to rise above your estimated rank, it's extremely difficult.
 The lowest is called a Fading Soul potential, which is E Rank.
 These are souls with little potential.
 They can't hold much mana and struggle to improve, often found among peasants, common folk, and expendable warriors."

-"By the way careful of the tea it's hot" Augustus warns
+"By the way careful of the tea it's hot," Augustus warned

-Augustus sighs in disappointment *Is this really the vessel chosen by lady Alana he's so childish and truly is hopeless maybe I should of just offered my self as a vessel for the lady, I would be much better...but... if I can just be granted power by her maybe I could....*
+Augustus sighs in disappointment.
+Is this really the vessel chosen by Lady Alana?
+He's so childish and truly hopeless.
+I should've offered myself as a vessel for the lady.
+I would be much better..

-He narrows his eyes looking straight at zero forming a plan...
+He raised his head, narrowing his eyes and looking directly at Zero, forming a plan.

-zero waves his hand in front of his face "uh Augustus you there?"
+Zero was cleaning his plate as he felt the intense stare and waved his hand in front of his face, "uh Augustus you there?"

-Augustus wakes up from his train of though "oh! sorry where was I!" he says with a big smile on his face.
+Augustus snapped out of his train of thought "oh! sorry where was I!" he said with a big smile on his face.

-"You barely started? you left off on fading souls" zero reminding him confused at Augustus weird behaviour
+"You barely started?
+You left off on fading souls," Zero reminded him, confused at Augustus' weird behaviour.

 .

 "Anyway then!
-We have the lesser Soul potential, D Rank.
+We have the lesser soul quality, D Rank.
 These people have weak talent and slow growth, though they can improve with effort.
 But it's rare to see someone with this soul quality reach the highest ranks.
 These are typically foot soldiers and low-tier spellcasters.
-This is were I am" Augustus paused for a moment, making sure zero understood.
+This is where I am," Augustus paused for a moment, making sure Zero understood.

-Zero's eyes narrowed slightly as he listened closely, his mind processing the information.
+Zero's eyes swayed on his seat as he listened closely, his mind processing the information.

 "Then comes the Greater Soul potential, B Rank.
 These are individuals with natural talent, solid potential.
-You'll find them among elite soldiers, skilled mages, and mid-ranking powerhouses."
+You'll find them among elite soldiers, skilled mages, and mid-ranking powerhouses, warlords and generals."

-"After that, there's the Mythic Soul potential, A Rank.
+"After that, there's the Mythic Soul quality, A Rank.
 People born with this quality are prodigies.
 They have massive mana and experience rapid growth.
-They're often the strongest mages, warlords, or high-ranking combatants."
+They're often the strongest mages, war sovereigns, or high-ranking combatants."

-"Ah, yes, the Divine Soul potential, S Rank."
-Augustus smiled, clearly enjoying Zero's curiosity.
-"This is a once-in-a-millennium talent.
+"Ah, yes, the Divine Soul potential, S Rank," Augustus smiled, somewhat enjoying Zero's curiosity.
+"This type of talent is once-in-a-millennium.
 They have nearly limitless growth potential, found among saints, top-tier heroes, or legendary figures.
 They're the ones who change the course of history."

 Zero's interest piqued further.
 "So... how does my soul rank?"